opencap/protocol/README.md

 1. We didn't want to bloat an existing blockchain with superflous data that isn't directly related to transactions and balances.

 2. OpenCAP leaves the level of centralization up to the users.
-Some will use custodial OpenCAP providers, which may be the best option for some users.
+Some will use third-party OpenCAP providers.
 Others will run their own OpenCAP servers for complete control.

-3. Previous blockchain implementations (like Namecoin) don't have the cleanest solution to the squatting problem (see above)
+3. In many cases it isn't desirable for an alias system to be immutable.
+OpenCAP leaves this up to the implementation.

+4. OpenCAP can achieve much faster create/update/delete operations than data stored on a blockchain, which means an alias can be changed quickly over time if desired.

 <hr>